In Conversation with

 Broken Machines & Wild Imaginings is at Akademie der Künste in Berlin, Germany until July 9, 2023

-Will Furtado is an artist, writer and co-editor of Contemporary And América Latina.
+Will Furtado is an artist, writer and the Editor in Chief of Contemporary And América Latina.